nikhil-jindal12/Calculator/README.md

 The two files that relate to the JUnit testing of this project are:
 - Calculator Classes Testing Document
 - Calculator Testing Class

 The testing class contains 230+ JUnit tests for the calculator's functions, ensuring that it has incredible functionality.
 The testing document gives short descriptions of every JUnit test that I ran.

-*_Please note that a GUI is being developed for this project to make it increase ease of use and accessibility for all users._*